 Payouts were eligible to range from 0% to 200% of the applicable target performance criteria, with no payout earned for performance below a threshold level.
-In developing the performance goals for the AIAs granted in 2021, the Compensation Committee worked with F.W.
+In developing the performance goals for the AIAs granted in 2022, the Compensation Committee worked with F.W.
 Cook to develop a target goal that represented a meaningful level of growth relative to prior year performance with sufficient rigor to be challenging, but not impossible, to achieve.
-Adjusted operating income was chosen again as the primary performance criteria in fiscal year 2021 because we believe it is an appropriate measurement for management's contributions to operating performance and profitability of the Company.
+Adjusted operating income was chosen again as the primary performance criteria in fiscal year 2022 because we believe it is an appropriate measurement for management's contributions to operating performance and profitability of the Company.
 The adjustments to operating income allow evaluation of performance but exclude certain gains and charges which can distort operating income.
-For further information on the adjusted operating income compensation performance measure, which is a non-GAAP financial measure, please see Appendix A. Achievement under either the adjusted operating income or the individual performance component of AIAs are independent of each other (i.e., a payout can be made under one component even if no payout is made under the other) and consistent with past practice, payout of AIAs can be made in the form of cash, shares of our Common Stock or a combination of cash and shares of our Common Stock at the Compensation Committee's discretion, and equal to the weighted sum of the achievement for each applicable performance metric.
-Linear interpolation is applied to calculate actual percentage payout for achievement of the adjusted operating income component between threshold, target, and maximum amounts.
+For further information on the adjusted operating income compensation performance measure, which is a non-GAAP financial measure, see Appendix A. Achievement under either the adjusted operating income or the individual performance component of AIAs are independent of each other (i.e., a payout can be made under one component even if no payout is made under the other) and consistent with past practice, payout of AIAs can be made in the form of cash, shares of our Common Stock or a combination of cash and shares of our Common Stock at the Compensation Committee's discretion, and equal to the weighted sum of the achievement for each applicable performance metric.
+Linear interpolation is applied to calculate the actual percentage payout for achievement of the adjusted operating income component between threshold, target, and maximum performance levels.

-Performance Level Threshold Target Maximum Actual 2021 Adjusted Operating Income (\$) \$1.7025 Billion \$1.7836 Billion \$1.8647 Billion \$1.8168 Billion Percentage Payout (% of Target) 50% 100% 200% 141%

-The actual achievement of the adjusted operating income and the individual performance components under the AIAs were certified and approved by the Compensation Committee and paid in the first quarter of 2022 following a review of financial results prepared by the Company's management and evaluation of each NEO's individual performance based on a variety of factors.
-With respect to the individual performance component, the Co-Chief Executive Officers informed the Compensation Committee of their assessment of each NEO's contribution to the Company's fiscal 2021 performance.
-The Compensation Committee determined that the adjusted operating income component was satisfied at 141% achievement for all NEOs and the individual performance component for all NEOs was determined to be 175%.
-The individual performance component was determined to be 175% with respect to Mr. Sacks and Mr. Schlosberg, due to the Company's continued overall excellent performance; with respect to Mr. Kelly, due to his navigation of the financial implications caused by the Company's supply chain challenges; and with respect to Mr. Carling and Ms. Tirre, due to the continued increases in sales in their respective geographical markets.
-For a reconciliation of adjusted operating income to operating income, the most directly corresponding GAAP financial measure, please see Appendix A. The total 2021 AIAs for each NEO is set forth in the table below.
-For Mr. Carling, his total AIA payout resulted in a slightly higher payout relative to his target AIA opportunity than the other NEOs due to exchange rate fluctuations between GBP and USD.
+Performance Level Threshold Target Maximum Actual 2022 Adjusted Operating Income (\$) \$1.9077 Billion \$1.9985 Billion \$2.0893 Billion \$1.6857 Billion Percentage Payout (% of Target) 50% 100% 200% 0% first quarter of 2023 following a review of financial results prepared by the Company's management and evaluation of each NEO's individual performance based on a variety of factors.
+With respect to the individual performance component, the Co-Chief Executive Officers informed the Compensation Committee of their assessment of each NEO's contribution to the Company's fiscal 2022 performance.
+The Compensation Committee determined that the adjusted operating income component was 0% achievement for all NEOs and the individual performance component for all NEOs was 200%.
+The individual performance component was determined to be 200% with respect to Mr. Sacks and Mr. Schlosberg, due to the Company's continued overall strong performance through a difficult global economic climate and smooth facilitation of the Company's entry into the alcohol beverage sector; with respect to Mr. Kelly, due to his navigation of the financial implications caused by the Company's continued supply chain challenges and fluctuation in foreign currency exchange rates; and with respect to Mr. Carling and Ms. Tirre, due to the sustained and increased growth in sales in their respective geographical markets from fiscal year 2021.
+For a reconciliation of adjusted operating income to operating income, the most directly corresponding GAAP financial measure, see Appendix A. The total 2022 AIAs for each NEO is set forth in the table below.